DeskFlex

 In this article, we’ll look at hybrid work and why it has become popular recently.
 We’ll also examine different types of mixed work and how managers can plan an appropriate team member’s hybrid work schedule.

-What is Hybrid Work and Why is it the New Normal?
+What Is Hybrid Work and Why Is It the New Normal?

 In a nutshell, hybrid work is a flexible work arrangement that combines both remote and on-site work.
 Employees can alternate between home and the office for different days when completing tasks.